DDM-Lab/janus/README.md

 When a new account is created the user will be sent an initial password, typically in a separate, cryptic mail message that does not mention the account or server name.
 This should be changed at the earliest convenience.
 Please be sure to change it to something not easily guessed.
-Ideally it should be at least eight characters long and contain all of upper case letters, lower case letters, digits, and non-alphanumeric characters, though such a format is not currently enforced.
+The new password should be at least eight characters long and contain at least one each of upper case letters, lower case letters, digits, and non-alphanumeric characters, nor any long strings of the same character or characters in ascending or descending order, though such a format is not currently enforced.
 To change your password, after logging in with your current one use the `passwd` command on Janus.